Ignoring Wrong Behavior—Does it Work?

 He did not disrupt the class that day.
 As time went on, Steven seemed to need less and less of our special attention at the beginning of class.

 Remember, behaviors which interfere with the teaching and learning relationships cannot be allowed to continue.
-As you try different approaches, remember the motive behind the behavior: to get attention.
-Sometimes giving it before they act out will work.
+As you try different approaches, remember the common motive behind such behavior: to get attention.
+Sometimes giving it before they act out will work for you.

 Related Articles